 Remember this is a simple plant fiber found in foods we eat every day, and is safe in children.
 If children get a little gassy or bloated, I recommend cutting back on the dose.
 Inulin is heat-tolerant and can be mixed or sprinkled over any form of liquid or food.

-If the children don’t like the fishies the only real option is giving them a high quality liquid fish oil.
 I don’t recommend fermented fish oil.
-And when dosing I tend to increase the dose of omega-3 is the children are older (600 mg per day for 3-5 year olds, up to 3000-4000 mg per day in teenagers).
-When in doubt, I favor a high dose.
+And when dosing I tend to increase the dose of omega-3 is the children are older (specific dose for varying ages of children can be found in The Nemechek Protocol for Autism and Developmental Disorders) When in doubt, I favor a high dose.

 If children have difficulty with diarrhea or prior problems with fish oil causing diarrhea, I have the kids start inulin fiber alone for 2-3 weeks in order to let the gut bacteria balance out, and then slowly increase the dose of fish oil and usually the tolerance is much better.